Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 <Lightbox src="/img/docs/dbt-insights/insights-copilot-tabs.png" width="90%" title="dbt Copilot in Insights" />

-- **Agent** tab<Lifecycle status='private_beta' /> - Ask questions to the dbt Analyst agent to get intelligent data analysis with automated workflows, governed insights, and actionable recommendations.
+- **Agent** tab<Lifecycle status='private_beta' /> - Ask questions to the Analyst agent to get intelligent data analysis with automated workflows, governed insights, and actionable recommendations.
 This is a conversational AI feature where you can ask natural language prompts and receive analysis in real-time.
 Some sample questions:

   - _What region are my sales growing the fastest?_
   - _What was the revenue last month?_
   - _How should I optimize my marketing spend next quarter?_
   - _How many customers do I have, broken down by customer type?_

-  The dbt Analyst agent creates an analysis plan based on your question.
+  The Analyst agent creates an analysis plan based on your question.
 The agent:

   1. Gets context using your semantic models and metrics.
   2. Generates SQL queries using your project's definitions.
   3. Executes the SQL query and returns results with context.
   4. Reviews and summarizes the generated insights and provides a comprehensive answer.

-  The Analyst agent can loop through these steps multiple times if it hasn't reached a complete answer, allowing for complex, multi-step analysis.⁠
+  The agent can loop through these steps multiple times if it hasn't reached a complete answer, allowing for complex, multi-step analysis.⁠

-  For more information, see [Analyze data with the dbt Analyst agent](/docs/cloud/use-dbt-copilot#analyze-data-with-the-analyst-agent).
+  For more information, see [Analyze data with the Analyst agent](/docs/cloud/use-dbt-copilot#analyze-data-with-the-analyst-agent).

 - **Generate SQL** tab - Build queries in <Constant name="query_page" /> with natural language prompts to explore and query data with an intuitive, context-rich interface.
 For more information, see [Build queries](/docs/cloud/use-dbt-copilot#build-queries).